 Doing a great job when mixing and mastering a track can make a world of difference.
 It can make it go from OK to amazing.

-In this article we’ll run you through essential tips and tricks to make your mixing and mastering awesome.
+In this article we’ll run you through 20 Important mixing and mastering tips and tricks to make your mixing and mastering awesome.
 First, we talk about sound sources, then about mixing and lastly we treat mastering.